Alister McRae

-Alister McRae (born 20 December 1970) is a British rally driver who competed in the World Rally Championship.
+Alister Ritchie McRae (born 20 December 1970) is a British rally driver from Scotland who competed in the World Rally Championship.
 He is the son of the five-time British Rally Champion Jimmy McRae and the younger brother of the late 1995 World Rally Champion, Colin McRae, and older brother of property entrepreneur Stuart McRae.
 His uncle Hugh "Shug" Steele is also a former rally driver.

 Career

-Born in Lanark, McRae took his first foray into motorsport at the age of twelve, when he took up motorcycle trials and motorcross.
+Born in Lanark, McRae took his first foray into motorsport at the age of twelve, when he took up motorcycle trials and motocross.
 But it was always rallying where he would demonstrate his true colours.
 Starting out by competing in Scottish Rally Championship events, success wasn't long in coming.
 In 1992, he won the prestigious Shell Scholarship and the production category of Great Britain's round of the World Rally Championship.

 The following years saw further triumphs, culminating with McRae winning the British Rally Championship outright in 1995, at the wheel of a works Nissan Sunny.
 More manufacturer drives ensued, with a two-year contract being signed to drive the Formula 2 Volkswagen Golf.
 He famously competed alongside his brother on a one-off basis in the Subaru World Rally Team on the Rally of Great Britain of 1998.

 His results and reputation led to his services being secured by the newest manufacturer to join the World Rally Championship, Hyundai.
 In 1999, he competed in the front wheel drive Coupe while simultaneously developing Hyundai's first world rally car, the Accent WRC, alongside veteran Swede Kenneth Eriksson.
 Then in 2000, he developed the car further during its first year of actual competition, scoring the manufacturer's first ever WRC points.
 In 2001, the fruits of two years' hard work began to show, with a series of points-scoring finishes (both drivers particularly impressing in the laborious conditions of that year's wet Rally Portugal) and a narrow miss of the podium on his home event, the Rally of Great Britain (which gave the Accent WRC and Hyundai's best finish in the WRC by that time).